Search

 Ingredients:

-- 2 cups black oil sunflower seeds (a universal favorite)
+• 2 cups black oil sunflower seeds (a widely favored seed)

 How to Mix:

 Combine all ingredients in a large bowl, stir well, and store in an airtight container.
-Pour into your feeder and watch your backyard transform into a birdwatcher's paradise.
+Pour into your feeder and enjoy the diverse visitors to your backyard.

 Recipe #2: The VIP Woodpecker Mix